Buying

 In store or online?

 Should you skip the stores and go straight to Amazon?
-Depending on what you're buying, you could skip the stores, but if you have the time then the best advice is to check both.
-Stores will sometimes have good sales, especially if your size is different to the average Japanese customer.
-Plus you can get an idea about the size, weight, and feel of certain products.
-It's great to show support to the owners, but if you are price sensitive, then comparing the prices on your phone is a good way to ensure you're saving money.
-However I must emphasise you need to be respectful and subtle if you are doing this inside the store.
+Depending on what you're buying, it's often advantageous to skip the stores, but if you have the time, then the best advice is to check both.
+Outdoor stores in Japan are typically quite expensive and rarely have discounts, but sometimes they have good sales, especially if your size is different to the average Japanese customer.
+Another good advantage of stores is that you can get an idea about the size, weight, and feel of certain products.
+It's great to show support to the local store owners, but if you're price sensitive, then comparing the prices on your phone while you're in the store is a good way to ensure you're not being overcharged.
+However, I must emphasise that you need to be respectful and subtle if you are doing this inside the store.
 And if you want to ask about price matching with Amazon, try to be as friendly as possible or politely ask them while making a purchase.
-They will usually need to check with their manager so be ready to ask them if they don't seem sure.
+They will usually say no, or will need to check with their manager.

 So how do you decide which outdoor store to choose?
 Google maps is where you will find all this information - check the reviews, the locations, or the store websites, then decide which ones to visit in person.

-One big advantage Amazon has, is a vastly wider range of products.
-So the store prices might be the same, but Amazon will simply offer cheaper products under different cheaper brand names.
-These won't be as good as the top shelf names, but the cost to benefit ratio is much better and in many ways they live up to similar expectations.
+1. Price and variety.
+Even if the store prices are the same, Amazon will offer similar products under cheaper brand names.
+These won't be as good as the top shelf names, but the cost-to-benefit ratio is often better, and in many ways they live up to similar expectations.

-The second biggest advantage, Amazon have an incredible returns policy.
-Any products you buy can be easily returned and refunded within 30 day of purchase, this covers everything from faulty products, misleading descriptions, sizing issues, or if it simply didn't live up to your expectations.
-The will even arrange pickup from your address, just schedule the time with their online chat team.
+2. Amazon have an incredible returns policy, which is the complete opposite to shops in Japan.
+Any products you buy can be easily returned and refunded within 30 days of purchase - this covers everything from faulty products, misleading descriptions, sizing issues, or if it simply didn't live up to your expectations.
+They will even arrange pickup from your address, just schedule the time with their online chat team.

 Amazon have the easiest returns policy in Japan